jerryhao66/MPT/README.md

 Runing instructions: We test our model on three datasets, namely MovieLens-1M, MOOCs and Gowalla.

-run 'python Recommendation.py' to test our codes.
+run 'python Recommendation.py' to test our code.